O-R-G/open-records-generator/readme.md

 Similar to ADD OBJECT . . . , however LINK . . . lets you redundantly add a record in more than one place in the database.
 So for example, you might like the same project or text to appear in more than one place in the menu structure.
 This button allows that simple functionality.
 When you click on LINK . . . you will be presented with a pull-down menu of all of the available RECORDS in the database.
 Clicking one RECORD attaches it redundantly to this position in the menu.
 If there are any other RECORDS attached, these are also duplicated.

+### COPY. . .

+Copies an entry to a new location.
+Only available for admin use.
+This is different than linking as it creates a duplicate ENTRY rather than just a link to the SAME entry (which is what LINK...) does.

 ### INFO

 This is the license agreement that accompanies the purchase of this software.